Glenside Hospital Museum

 News & Events

-Our latest exhibition ‘Answering the Call’ recognises and celebrates the stories of Commonwealth Nurses at Glenside Hospital using textiles, ceramics, oral histories and sculpture to bring their extraordinary contributions to life.
+Our current exhibition ‘Answering the Call’ recognises and celebrates the stories of Commonwealth Nurses at Glenside Hospital using textiles, ceramics, oral histories and sculpture to bring their extraordinary contributions to life.

 Volunteering